Final solution to the problem of relating a true copula to an imprecise copula: Discrete copulas vs. continuous copulas

 \begin{proposition} If $A$ is defined on the mesh $\Delta=\delta_x\times\delta_y$, then $A^{\mathrm{BL}}$ is an absolutely continuous function on $\mathds{I}^2$ and $A^{\mathrm{BL}}|_\Delta=A$. \end{proposition}

-A function $A$ (whether general or discrete) is called \begin{description} \item[(A)] \emph{grounded} if $A(x,0)=0$ and $A(0,y)=0$ for all $x,y$ such that $(x,0),(0,y)\in\DD$; \item[(B)] number 1 is its \emph{neutral element} if $A(x,1)=x$ and $A(1,y)=y$ for all $x,y$ such that $(x,1),(1,y)\in \DD$; \item[(C)] it is called \emph{$2$-increasing} if the volume of every rectangle with corners in $\DD$ is nonnegative; \item[(D)] it is called quasi-$2$-increasing if this condition is fulfilled for all rectangles with corners in $\DD$ that have non-trivial intersection with the sides of the unit square $\mathds{I}^2$. \end{description}
+For a function $A$ (whether general or discrete) we will say that \begin{description} \item[(A)] $A$ is \emph{grounded} if $A(x,0)=0$ and $A(0,y)=0$ for all $x,y$ such that $(x,0),(0,y)\in\DD$; \item[(B)] number 1 is its \emph{neutral element} if $A(x,1)=x$ and $A(1,y)=y$ for all $x,y$ such that $(x,1),(1,y)\in \DD$; \item[(C)] $A$ is \emph{$2$-increasing} if the volume of every rectangle with corners in $\DD$ is nonnegative; \item[(D)] $A$ is quasi-$2$-increasing if this condition is fulfilled for all rectangles with corners in $\DD$ that have non-empty intersection with the sides of the unit square $\mathds{I}^2$. \end{description}

-Now, if $\DD=\mathds{I}^2$ and $A$ is grounded, it has 1 as a neutral element and is 2-increasing, then $A$ is called \emph{copula}.
-It is called \emph{quasi-copula} if it is grounded, has 1 as a neutral element and is quasi-2-increasing.
-If $\DD= \Delta$ then in the two respective cases $A$ is called \emph{discrete copula}, respectively \emph{discrete quasi-copula}.
+Now, if $\DD=\mathds{I}^2$ and $A$ is grounded, has 1 as a neutral element and is 2-increasing, then $A$ is called a \emph{copula}.
+It is called a \emph{quasi-copula} if it is grounded, has 1 as a neutral element and is quasi-2-increasing.
+If $\DD= \Delta$ then in the two respective cases $A$ is called a \emph{discrete copula}, respectively a \emph{discrete quasi-copula}.
 Observe that our notion of discrete copula is slightly more general than the one introduced in \cite[Section 3.1.1]{DuSe} and our notion of discrete quasi-copula is slightly more general than the one introduced in \cite{QuMoSe}.
+Recall that in the definition of a quasi-copula condition \textbf{(D)} can be equivalently replaced by (cf.\ \cite[p.\ 236]{Nels}) \begin{description} \item[(D')] $A$ is increasing and $1$-Lipschitz in each variable. \end{description} We shall not study this approach in details.

 \begin{proposition} Let $A$ be a function defined on $\Delta$, then \begin{description} \item[(a)] $A$ is grounded if and only if $A^{\mathrm{BL}}$ is grounded; \item[(b)] 1 is a neutral element for $A$ if and only if 1 is a neutral element for $A^{\mathrm{BL}}$; \item[(c)] $A$ is 2-increasing if and only if $A^{\mathrm{BL}}$ is 2-increasing; \item[(d)] $A$ is quasi-2-increasing if and only if $A^{\mathrm{BL}}$ is quasi-2-increasing; \item[(e)] $A$ is a discrete copula if and only if $A^{\mathrm{BL}}$ is a copula; \item[(f)] $A$ is a discrete quasi-copula if and only if $A^{\mathrm{BL}}$ is a quasi-copula; \end{description} \end{proposition}